kiayaand20/blackarchives/README.md

 ## Project Description

 <em>blackArchives</em> is an online database devoted to celebrating the work of Black Film Directors.
 The application will feature information on each director and details about their films.
-Users will be able to create an account, which allows access to add, update and delete directors and films from the list.
+The site is authenticated, which allows users to access Director and Film information.
+Users will also be able to add, update and delete directors and films from the list.

 ## Wireframes